stanford-cs348k/project/README.md

 ### Project Title

-Give your project a snazzy title. :-)  Please list the names and Stanford email addresses of all students on the team.
+Please list the names and Stanford email addresses of all students on the team underneath the title.

 ### Background and Setup (approx 1 page)